pradyunsg/sphinx-theme-builder/docs/errors.md

 ## no-nodeenv

 This error is raised by `stb npm` when the user tries to use it without creating the nodeenv for the project.
-Typically, you should run `stb compile` once before trying to use `stb npm`.
+Typically, it is expected that users will run `stb compile` once before trying to run `stb npm`.

 ## autobuild-failed